How to Collect and Leverage Zero-Party Data to Personalize Your Email Marketing

 Leverage Zero-Party Data in Email Marketing

-You must reference any zero-party data that you collect in your email campaigns and marketing flows so that your customers can immediately have more personalized interactions with your company.
-The easiest way to do that is to use a zero-party data collection platform that can integrate with your existing email marketing and SMS marketing and CRM tools to automate and streamline customer experiences from top to bottom.
+You must reference any zero-party data collected in your email campaigns and marketing flows, enabling your customers to have more personalized interactions with your company.
+The easiest way to do that is to use a zero-party data collection platform that can integrate with your existing email marketing, SMS marketing, and CRM tools to automate and streamline customer experiences from top to bottom.

-Also, hiring a developer that has an understanding of email security can help reduce instances of fraud and keep your brand’s reputation intact.
-You can expect to pay at least $60 an hour for an experienced front-end developer that can take data-driven insights and turn them into personalized experiences for advertising, retargeting, and UI.
+Also, hiring a developer who has an understanding of email security can help reduce instances of fraud and keep your brand’s reputation intact.
+You can expect to pay at least $60 an hour for an experienced front-end developer who can take data-driven insights and turn them into personalized experiences for advertising, retargeting, and UI.

 If you’re not taking advantage of triggered emails yet, then consider this.
 Triggered emails are 38% more likely to be opened than bulk emails.
-This is because triggered email marketing flows are highly personalized and relate to customer actions and feedback with your brand.
+This is because triggered email marketing flows are highly personalized, relating to customer actions and feedback with your brand.

 For example, zero-party data can be referenced in the subject line of your first email to new subscribers.
 Show them product recommendations or ask them specific questions about their recent shopping experience to grab their attention.

-You can also send different emails or texts based on their survey questions or the products that they like to buy from your company.
+You can also send personalized emails or texts based on their survey responses or the products they’re interested in purchasing from your company.
 The key to leveraging zero-party data is to show your customers that you’re listening to what they have to say.
 This way, they’ll be more likely to trust that your brand will continue to be attentive to their needs in the future.

 According to a recent report, 15% of brands plan to collect zero-party data this year.
 You can be one of the companies leading the charge towards more transparent, content-driven data collection.
 How you leverage new marketing trends will set your brand apart from the competition.